nitinmuk/toy-robot-game/README.md

 - LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
 - REPORT will announce the X,Y and orientation of the robot(NORTH, SOUTH, EAST, WEST).
 - A robot that is not on the table will choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.
+- FINDPATH x,y will display the path from current robot position to destination x,y

 - Application will generate logs in application.log file in repository root directory.